 He commends the team at EPEA and Irving for helping put the team together.
 “It was more than just being in school, everyone wanted to accomplish the goal of completing the course and become certified as a welder.”

-Juno admits that he joined the program with no expectation other than completing the program and find employment after two years.
+Juno admits that he joined the program with no expectation other than completing the program and finding employment after two years.
 But got so much more.
 “We had great teachers that pushed us beyond our comfort zone and helped us break down barriers.
 They wanted to make sure that even if we got nothing else out of the program, we would have each other to lean on.
-We become a family.”
+We became a family.”
 Juno says.
-“This program gave me an opportunity to work with people that look like me, think like me, have the same cultural balance, it was an opportunity to truly be me”
+“This program gave me an opportunity to work with people that look like me, think like me and have the same cultural balance.
+It was an opportunity to truly be me.”

 Now that he has graduated.
 Juno Beals is looking forward to starting his new career as a welder.
 "The program gave me more friendships, bonds and ultimately it is going to give me the financial stability to one day open a business of my own."